 interpreting this paraphrase.

-Additive/Variant Analysis: Millennials having seen so much negative in this world choose instead to see good in others and want to help them.
+Additive/Variant Analysis: Millennials having seen so much negative in this world choose to see good in others instead and want to help them.
 Many times they reach out by asking help from others in their communities.
 By doing this, they make friends of those they invite, and a sense of unity is found.
 Many say this makes them feel good about themselves.

 Contextualization: My daughter and her husband have a ministry to the underprivileged in a nearby neighborhood.
 They have a Wednesday afternoon Bible Study with the children of single mothers.
 They’ve invited several churches